CodyTolene/pip-boy-apps/README.md

 ### App Loader <a name="app-loader"></a>

-Once you have the project and dependencies [set up](#setup) locally, you can start the game loader to test your apps and games.
+Once you have the project and dependencies [set up](#setup) locally, you can start the app loader to test your apps and games.
 To do this, follow these
 steps:

 1. Run `npm run loader` to start the loader app.
-This is the app you will use to rapidly upload and test your game.
+This is the app you will use to rapidly upload and test your app.

 2. Open a browser and navigate to `http://localhost:3000` if it doesn't open automatically.

-3. From here you can connect and upload your game files for quick testing.
+3. From here you can connect and upload your app files for quick testing.

 <p align="right">[ <a href="#index">Index</a> ]</p>

-### Creating a New Game <a name="new-game"></a>
+### Creating a New App/Game <a name="new-app-game"></a>

-To create a new game, follow these steps:
+To create a new app/game, follow these steps:

 1. Create a new js file using pascal casing (ie `MyGame.js`) in the `USER` folder.
-This will be the entry point for your game.
+This will be the entry point for your app.

-2. Test by using the upload tool in the [game loader](#app-loader).
+2. Test by using the upload tool in the [app loader](#app-loader).

-3. Update the `USER/_registry.json` file with the new game information.
+3. Update the `USER/_registry.json` file with the new app information.
 This meta will be used on the website to help users and possibly on the Pip-Boy at a later date.

    ```diff
    [